“The universe is a dark forest. Every civilization is an armed hunter stalking through the trees like a ghost…” — Liu Cixin, The Dark Forest.

 Are We Projecting Ourselves onto the Cosmos?

 The Dark Forest Theory also reveals something about us.
-It suggests that alien civilizations might be paranoid and violent because that’s what we would be.
+It suggests alien civilizations might be paranoid and violent because that’s what we would be.
 Human history is full of examples of exploration ending in exploitation.
 If we assume others think like us, then silence—or preemptive hostility—makes sense.

 What Should Humanity Do?